Gracewx/BrainPy-Models/README.rst

 BrainPy-Models
 ===================

-**Note**: *BrainPy-Models is a project under development.*
-*More features are coming soon.
-Contributions are welcome.*
+**Note**: *We welcome your contributions for model implementations.*

 ``BrainPy-Models`` is a repository accompany with `BrainPy <https://github.com/PKU-NIP-Lab/BrainPy>`_, which is a framework for spiking neural network simulation.
-With BrainPy, we implements the most cononical and effective neuron models and synapse models, and show them in ``BrainPy-Models``.
+With BrainPy, we implements the most canonical and effective neuron models and synapse models, and show them in ``BrainPy-Models``.

 Here, users can directly import our models into your network, and also can learn examples of how to use BrainPy from